New for 2025: Prototypes for Humanity Annual Summit introduces a new Academic Forum

 - Workshops and dialogues with industry and venture experts

-- Industry-led innovation sandpits, shaped around real-world constraints and needs
+- Industry-led innovation sandpits, shaped around real-world challenges and needs

 - Interdisciplinary exchanges spanning sectors and scientific domains